ouboumour/blogging/DevOps/ls/ls.md

 it's the ls alias
 that runs behind the scenes the ls binary with color option to make sure we got colored output depending on the files (including directories) types.

+Below the list of colors displayed by the ls command, with the meaning of each:

+- `Blue`: Directory or folders
+- `Green`: Executable or recognized data file
+- `Cyan` or `Sky Blue`: Symbolic link file
+- `Yellow with a black background`: Device
+- `Magenta` or `Pink`: Graphic image file
+- `Red`: Archive file
+- `Red with a black background`: Broken link